-Everybody loves to go sleeveless, may it be for style or comfort during the summer.
-However, psoriasis, skin rashes and other visible skin conditions may often restrict you from going sleeveless.
+Everybody loves to go sleeveless, may it be for style or comfort.
+However, psoriasis, skin rashes and other visible skin conditions may often make you hesitant to go sleeveless.

-In this condition, red patches and inflammations appear on the skin which become readily visible and going sleeveless may not be a good idea.
+In this condition, red patches and inflammations appear on the skin which become readily visible.
 Psoriasis is basically a result of your anomalous immune system where it attacks the healthy skin cells, rapidly accelerates the cell’s life cycle and eventually kills them.
 The dead skin cells then form red patches - silvery scales on your skin.

 It is a serious skin condition that not only damages your skin but also affects your morale by making you conscious of your appearance.
 Health organizations around the world are trying to increase their support to fight the stigma in society about this painful disease.

 You must consult a dermatologist if you are suffering from this skin disease.
 However, it is always good to understand the symptoms or the possible risk factors behind the disease.

 Psoriasis comes with different signs or symptoms for different people.
 It can even show up at any part of your body – mouth, lips, scalp, nails, ears, eyelids etc. Few of the most common signs of Psoriasis are given below:

 - Very dry or cracked skin which often suffer from bleeding

 - Itchy and burning skin, soreness

 - Red patches of thick scales on the skin

 - Rigged nails